Dental Crown and Bridge

 Occlusion:

-a great deal of discomfort to that tooth, any opposing
+a discomfort feeling , any opposing

 check if a patient is having problems with a new